Roxie Hart (film): Production

 Roxie Hart was originally supposed to star Alice Faye but pregnancy prevented her from taking on the role.

 Reception

 Writing in Time in 1942, critic James Agee stated, "Although Roxie Hart makes a hilarious burlesque of Chicago's Keep-Cool-With-Coolidge, Keep-Cockeyed-With-Capone era, it is often too overdone for superior farce.
 Mouthpiece Menjou and Newsman Overman make mincemeat of their fat roles; America's own Ginger Rogers is attractive but unbelievable in hers.
 The star plays second fiddle to the era."

 The film received positive reviews from critics.
 On review aggregator website Rotten Tomatoes, it has an 82% score, based on 11 reviews, with an average rating of 7.10/10.

+Stanley Kubrick listed it as one of his top 10 favorite films.